 Profiles provided by Golang

-Profiles present on the client
+Profiles present only on the client

 Velociraptor global services